Intensive Research Sprint for Pharma

 As the sole designer, working alongside the VP of product, data analysts and devs, I was perfectly positioned for research including gleaning insights from long-standing team members and of course, end users.

-Overview and Key Method
+Overview & Key Method

 This was an intensive research project, where I engineered a 4 week user testing sprint comparing the existing version (2.0) of our platform to my prototypes of potential, helping us to identify core behaviours and pain points, and also drive discussion.